unisave-cloud/worker/README.md

 dotnet restore
 ```

+## Development

-Then read the [Development Setup](docs/development-setup.md) documentation page to see how to develop and debug the worker.
+Read the [Development Setup](docs/development-setup.md) documentation page to see how to develop and debug the worker.

 ## Dotnet CLI